This (updated) guide lists all of the best puppy foods this year.

 1. When can I give solid food to my puppy?

-Puppies are ideally weaned off their mother’s milk between four and six weeks.
-This is when you introduce solid food to your pup as their nutritional and caloric requirement are not fulfilled by the milk alone.
+Puppies are ideally weaned off their mother’s milk between four and six weeks, which is when you introduce solid food to your pup as their nutritional and caloric requirements advance beyond mother’s milk.

 2. How do I know if I am feeding the right food to my puppy?

 Following the AAFCO guidelines can help you determine if you’re providing complete nutrition to your puppy.
-Also, make sure the food you choose states that it is formulated to match the AAFCO nutrient standards.
+Also, make sure the food you choose is formulated to match the AAFCO nutrient standards.

 3. How much food should I feed my puppy?